MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

 ## <a name="restore-environment-database"></a>Clean Inventory Visibility data from Dataverse before restoring the Supply Chain Management database

-If you restore a Supply Chain Management database, then your restored database may contain data that is no longer consistent with data previously synced by Inventory Visibility to Dataverse.
+If you have been using Inventory Visibility and then restore your Supply Chain Management database, then your restored database may contain data that is no longer consistent with data previously synced by Inventory Visibility to Dataverse.
 This data inconsistency can cause system errors and other issues.
-Therefore, it's important that you always clean all related Inventory Visibility data from Dataverse before your restore a Supply Chain Management database.
+Therefore, it's important that you always clean all Inventory Visibility data from Dataverse before your restore a Supply Chain Management database.

 If you need to restore a Supply Chain Management database, use the following procedure: